IPAWS Monthly Proficiency Demonstration

 • Because this is a test, it is good practice to include the word 'TEST' at the beginning and end of your message.
 There is no requirement for certain verbiage to be used for this test alert.

-8. Scroll down to the Target Area section and fill in the information fields Target Area section and information fields.
+8. Find the Target Area section and fill in the information fields:The Target Area section with the Area Description, Geographic Area, and FIPS Codes fields highlighted.

 • Area Description (required): Enter a specific area description of the geographic area being alerted